Cover Image for How to Take Dating Pictures by Yourself: A Man's Guide to Better Matches

 Mirror Selfies: The Universal Dating App Killer Mirror selfies scream low-effort and suggest you have no friends to take proper photos.
 They immediately categorise you as someone who doesn't understand basic social dynamics.
 The only exception: gym progress shots if you've got genuinely impressive physique changes to showcase.

-Bathroom Photos: Why Location Destroys Attraction Bathroom settings subconsciously associate you with private, intimate activities—entirely wrong psychological framing for initial attraction.
+Bathroom Photos: Why Location Destroys Attraction Bathroom settings subconsciously associate you with private, intimate activities.
+This is entirely the wrong psychological framing for initial attraction.
 Plus, visible toilets, towels, or personal hygiene items create unsexy environmental distractions.

-The Sunglasses Trap Eyes drive attraction and connection—hiding them behind sunglasses eliminates your primary engagement tool.
-Save sunglasses photos for activity shots where they make contextual sense (beach, skiing, driving expensive cars).
+The Sunglasses Trap Eyes drive attraction and connection.
+Hiding them behind sunglasses eliminates your primary engagement tool in your main photo.

 From DIY to AI Enhancement: Maximising Your Photo Arsenal